sriwebapp/ui.checktrak/README.md

 ### Import File

-- Our file now is CSV type and utf-8 encoding.
+- Our file now is CSV type and utf-8 encoded.

 - We can now import these checks in our Monitoring.

 ![importing](https://media.giphy.com/media/chKLliGS9dkqBghR1y/source.gif)

-- Please be patient in importing checks, it will time to finish, **Dont Refresh Page**.
+- Please be patient in importing checks, it will take much time to finish, **Dont Refresh Page**.